-If you are looking for a healthy alternative during this season of snacking, here is a great recipe to add to your weekly meals.
-It is amazing as a meal in itself, a side dish (great for holidays meals!), or even an appetizer.
+If you are looking for a nourishing, yet light meal to keep you warm this season, here is a great recipe to add to your weekly diet.
+It is amazing as a main dish, a side dish (great for holiday meals!), an appetizer, or even a healthy snack.
 It is filling, yet low in calories and packed full of vitamins.
-Although this recipe is not “Ayurvedic” in itself, it uses many of their principles such as eating warm, soupy foods during the cold months, eating with the seasons, and using warming spices to aid in digestion.
-Using meat broth as a base makes this meal even more nourishing, savory and delicious!
+Although this recipe is not “Ayurvedic” in itself, it uses many of the Ayurvedic dietary principles such as eating warm, soupy foods during the cold months, eating with the seasons, and using warming spices to aid in digestion.
+Using broth as a base makes this meal even more nourishing, savory, and delicious!

-The underrated pumpkin has a long list of health benefits.
-With the high amount of Vitamin A and C, fiber, antioxidants and potassium that this winter squash provides, it is of no surprise.
-This savory soup is great for the immunity, eye health, digestive health, and weight-loss while naturally providing anti-aging, anti-cancer benefits.
-The turkey (or chicken) broth provides further nourishment with many essential easy to digest nutrients, increasing both the healing properties and taste of this healthy recipe.
+With its high amount of vitamins A and C, fiber, antioxidants, and potassium, it is of no surprise that the underrated pumpkin has a long list of health benefits.
+This savory soup is great for the immune system, eye health, skin health, digestive health, colon health, and weight-loss, while naturally providing anti-aging and anti-cancer benefits.
+The broth provides further nourishment with many essential easy-to-digest nutrients, increasing both the healing properties and the taste of this healthy recipe.

 - Cutting board